learn-co-curriculum/sinatra-ar-crud-lab/README.md

 #### Making our Delete "Button"

 Give your form tag a method of `POST` and an action of `"/articles/:id'`.
-Make sure to dynamically set the `:id` of the form action to reflect the!
+Make sure to dynamically set the `:id` of the form action to reflect the id of the article you're editing!
 You'll also need to make sure the form includes the hidden input tag to change the request from `POST` to `DELETE`, similar to how we constructed the `PATCH` request above